 Since history subroutine is separated from DTC checking subroutine and both use current RPM as input, it’s possible that when history sub gets to run, the RPM had already dropped < 5,150.
 So even though history needs the 5,150 rpm DTC threshold, remembered RPM values can be slightly lower, already seen that in practice.

-1) It is actually ECUs internal odometer, does not have to match dashboard odometer driven by combination meter computer!
+1) It is actually the ECUs internal odometer, does not have to match dashboard odometer driven by combination meter computer!
 Usually these two odometer values drift off over time, typically 1% or more.
-Reading ECU odometer may require internal software knowledge, in many ROMs there is no diagnostic protocol parameter implemented for this.
+Accessing Subaru diesel ECU odometer usually requires ROM specific software knowledge as there is no diagnostic protocol parameter implemented for this.